JasonMize/jasonmize.github.io/_posts/2016-09-09-function_vs_user.md

 ## Sure, It's Pretty...

-I spent most of the first week wrestling with layout and flow.
-Sub menus.
-Action confirmations.
-Screen layout.
+I spent most of the first week wrestling with layout and flow, sub menus, action confirmations, and screen layouts.

 At the end of this, what I had was a very pretty, very usable program that would let you choose a player name and describe the first room you find yourself in.